cdktf/cdktf-provider-cloudflare/docs/ruleset.csharp.md

 - *Type:* string

 A ruleset to skip the execution of.

 This option is incompatible with the rulesets, rules and phases options.
+Available values: "current".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/ruleset#ruleset Ruleset#ruleset}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/ruleset#ruleset Ruleset#ruleset}

 ---